14 Best Wireless Gaming Routers for Heavy Duty Gamers

 4. TP LINK Archer C7 AC1750 – Best Budget Gaming Router

-TP LINK’s budget gaming router C7 is a dual band router which deliver 1.75Gbps bandwidth.
-The dual USB ports enables the sharing of printers, media and networked devices locally and through FTP server easy.
-It also offers guest network which provide secure Wi-Fi access for guest sharing.
+TP LINK’s budget gaming router C7 is a dual-band router which delivers 1.75Gbps bandwidth.
+The dual USB ports enable the sharing of printers, media and networked devices locally and through the FTP server easily.
+It also offers a guest network which provides secure Wi-Fi access for guest sharing.
 It supports 802.11ac which is 3 times faster than the old N routers.
-It has very good coverage, thanks to the strong external antennas that wont turn upside down or tilt easily.
+It has very good coverage, thanks to the strong external antennas that won't turn upside down or tilt easily.

 The performance is satisfactory for both gaming, streaming and graphics works.
-It has an easy Setup Assistant with multi language support to get your router set up in minutes.
-The company offers 2 year warranty and 24/7 toll free technical support.
+It has an easy Setup Assistant with multi-language support to get your router set up in minutes.
+The company offers two year warranty and 24/7 toll-free technical support.

-Overall, the Archer C7 is a perfect choice for average home user without spending much.
+Overall, the Archer C7 is a perfect choice for the average home user without spending much.

 5. Linksys Max-Stream EA9300

-The Max-Stream EA9300 is one of the latest high end router from Linksys which deliver blazing fast performance for the price.
+The is one of the latest high-end routers from Linksys which delivers blazing-fast performance for the price.
 The EA9300 is designed as a beefy looking router with six angular antennas surrounding the boxy enclosure.
-Inside the bulky router hosts a powerful quad core CPU and three peripheral processors which ensures uninterrupted internet access.
+Inside the bulky router hosts a powerful quad-core CPU and three peripheral processors which ensures uninterrupted internet access.
+Max-Stream EA9300

-From a tech perspective, it offers everything that a router can do at top notch performance.
-The MU-MIMO technology lets you to connect multiple devices without limiting the bandwidth.
-We were able to get up to 950Mbps close to the router which is well above the industry standard of similar priced routers.
-In terms of range also this router excels with beam forming technology using the six directional antennas in getting full 360 degree range.
+From a tech perspective, it offers everything that a router can do at top-notch performance.
+The MU-MIMO technology lets you connect multiple devices without limiting the bandwidth.
+We were able to get up to 950Mbps close to the router which is well above the industry standard of similarly priced routers.
+In terms of range, this router excels with beamforming technology using the six directional antennas in getting the full 360-degree range.
 It also hosts nine amplifiers which will be turned on or off depending on the location of users.
-This lets you to focus the beam to enhance the range.
-With the quad core processor, number of users is not at all an issue here.
+This lets you focus the beam to enhance the range.
+With the quad-core processor, the number of users is not at all an issue here.

 The additional features include QoS function called Airtime Fairness which allocates cap to various internet uses.
 There are options to configure guest network and a full suite of parental controls are available.